attowatt/i2c2midi/README.md

 `I2M.C.T~`

 Set time curve for chord `w` (0..8) with curve type `x` (0..5), start value `y`% (0..32767) and end value `z`% (0..32767).
 This will affect the time interval between the notes in the order they are defined in the chord.
 Start and end percentages refer to the current strumming setting of the chord, set via `I2M.C.STR`.
 Use `x = 0` to turn time curve off.
 The following curves are available: 0) Off 1) Linear 2) Exponential 3) Triangle 4) Square 5) Random.
 Use `w = 0` to set time curve for all chords.
 Try a square curve with similar values to create swing.
 Try a random curve with subtle values for a humanizing effect.

+#### I2M.C.DCUR
+`I2M.C.DCUR w x y z`
+`I2M.C.D~`

+Set duration curve for chord `w` (0..8) with curve type `x` (0..5), start value `y`% (0..32767) and end value `z`% (0..32767).
+This will affect the note duration of the notes in the order they are defined in the chord.
+Start and end percentages refer to the current note duration setting.
+Use `x = 0` to turn time curve off.
+The following curves are available: 0) Off 1) Linear 2) Exponential 3) Triangle 4) Square 5) Random.
+Use `w = 0` to set time curve for all chords.
+Try a square curve with similar values to create swing.
+Try a random curve with subtle values for a humanizing effect.

 #### I2M.C.DIR
 `I2M.C.DIR x y`